MohitTiwariBytes/TheUnclickableButton/README.md

-# Click Me If You Can
+# TheUnclickableButton

-Welcome to Click Me If You Can!
+Welcome to TheUnclickableButton!
 This is a fun and interactive game where you can compete with other players and aim to get on the winner list by clicking a special button.
 Here’s everything you need to get started:

 ## Overview
-**Click Me If You Can** is a game where you engage with other players in real-time by clicking a button.
+**TheUnclickableButton** is a game where you engage with other players in real-time by clicking a button.
 Each click counts towards your goal of making it onto the winner list.
 Compete to be the fastest and most accurate clicker!

 ## Features
 -- Chat with Other Players: Communicate and strategize with fellow players in the chat room.